-An international consultant will review and comment on the draft NIP, taking into account the requirements set out in the SC and in the Guidance for developing a NIP for the SC.
+An international consultant will review and comment on the draft NIP, taking into account the requirements set out in the Stockholm onvention and in the "Interim Guidance for developing a NIP for the Stockholm Convention".
 The revised NIP will be submitted to UNIDO and all relevant stakeholders for written comments.
-The circulation, with the revised draft NIP, of a questionnaire prepared by the independent consultant who reviewed the document, will aid this process.
-Written submissions will be gathered by the project coordinator and be taken into account of the final draft NIP.
+The circulation, with the revised draft NIP, of a questionnaire prepared by an independent consultant who will review the document, will aid this process.
+Written submissions will be gathered by the project coordinator and will be taken into account in the final draft NIP.

 Output 4.2.
-NIP endorsed by the government and submitted to the SC Conference of Parties
+NIP endorsed by the Government and submitted to the SC Conference of Parties